Class Five

 Music

 Children will continue their musicianship of learning to play the violin by a specialised tutor.
 They will consolidate their use of accurate music vocabulary whilst appraising many pieces of music from the ABRSM 100 list.
+They will also explore several units on composition and attempt to compose and play their own music throughout the year.

 Art